Strategy is fundamentally about answering the question of "Why?"

 The process of strategy is inherently iterative.
 You start by roughly understanding your purpose including your scope, how you interact with others and your users.
 You then expand into situational awareness by understanding your users' needs, your value chains and their context (i.e. a map of the environment).
 You then apply doctrine including tactical approaches such as removing duplication, bias, improving flow and using appropriate methods.
 You learn about the environment, your competitors, the common repeatable economic patterns and forms of gameplay.
 You structure yourself around this including your capabilities.

 You then set a direction through a mixture of anticipation and scenario planning and through acting you refine your purpose, your situational awareness, your use of doctrine and your learning.
-You constantly repeat this process of observing (purpose, situational awareness), orientating around the landscape (doctrine), decision (strategic play) and action.
+You constantly repeat this process of observing (purpose, situational awareness including the landscape and climatic patterns impacting this), orientating around the landscape (doctrine), decision (strategic play) and action.
 This is summarised in figure 1.

 Except you probably don't live in that sort of organisation, there's less than a 0.5% chance that you do.
 For most of you, I can happily describe your organisation without even meeting you.